Serapieum-of-alex/Hapi/README.md

 model & Muskingum routing method at a catchment scale, Hapi gives a high degree of flexibility to all components of the model (spatial discretization - cell size, temporal resolution, parameterization approaches and calibration).

-(all function has been tested and validated during a Master thesis at IHE-Delft April 2018 and the library is still under development)

 Hapi